EPiCs-group/epic-mace/README.md

 ## Installation

-MACE can be easily installed with conda package manager ([ref](https://anaconda.org/epics.group/epic-mace)):
+MACE can be installed with pip ([ref](https://pypi.org/project/epic-mace/)):

 ```
-> conda config --add channels epics.group
-> conda create -n mace epic-mace
+> pip install epic-mace
-> conda activate mace
 ```

-You can also use pip ([ref](https://pypi.org/project/epic-mace/)), but in this case [RDKit](https://www.rdkit.org/) 2020.03 or later must be already installed, e.g. using conda:
+Since the project uses RDKit as an 3D embedding engine, its performance depends on RDKit build.
+We found that conda's 2020.09.1 version gives the lowest error rate.
+Therefore, if you are unhappy with the standard pip installation, try installing RDKit before the mace package:

 ```
 > conda create -n mace
 > conda activate mace
-> conda install -c rdkit rdkit=2020.09
+> conda install -c rdkit rdkit=2020.09.1
 > conda install pip
 > pip install epic-mace
 ```

-Such scenario may be useful if there are some problems with compatibility of libraries during direct conda installation.

 ## CookBook